-The database intended to cover the full list of over 2000 food items, developed by the Swedish National Food Agency (NFA).
+The database is intended to cover the full list of over 2000 food items, developed by the Swedish National Food Agency (NFA).
 The items presented are divided into 4 levels.
-Level 1 includes 13 categories of major food types, mirroring a listing made by the Swedish National Food Agency (NFA), including drink (not milk), fat and oil, fish and seafood, fruit and berries, vegetables edible roots and mushrooms, meat, food dishes and ingredients, dairy products, nuts seeds and pits, sugar/sugary foods, cereals/cereal products, eggs, and other foods.
+Level 1 includes 13 categories of major food types, mirroring a list made by the Swedish NFA, including drinks (not milk), fat and oil, fish and seafood, fruit and berries, vegetables, edible roots and mushrooms, meat, food dishes and ingredients, dairy products, nuts seeds and pits, sugar/sugary foods, cereals/cereal products, eggs, and other foods.
 Level 2 and 3 are defined by SP.
-Level 2 covers 91 item groups (e.g. cheese, milk, yogurt, ice cream, cream, etc. addressing category of 'dairy products' in level 1).
+Level 2 covers 91 item groups (e.g. cheese, milk, yogurt, ice cream, cream, etc. addressing the category of 'dairy products' in level 1).
+The purpose of having levels 1 and 2 is to facilitate an easier communication of aggregated results to stakeholders.
+Figure 1 illustrates different levels of items with the example of apple.

-Level 3, extends the item categories up to 674 items.
+Level 3 extends the item categories up to 674 items.
 From a nutritional point of view (which is the purpose of the NFA database), there has been no reason to distinguish different product items based on production method or origin of the product.
 From a climate perspective, though, it is of interest to know how and where food is produced.
-In today's version of the database, different types of production methods and origin have been distinguished in levels 3; however, no distinction has been made regarding the producer or farm level.
+In today's version of the database, different types of production methods and origin have been distinguished in level 3; however, no distinction has been made regarding the data's connection to specific producers.